ubisoft/stampinfo/README.md

 ## Disclaimer

->**when supported, this tool was dedicated to LTS version of Blender 2.93 and up to Blender 3.0**
+>**when it was supported, this tool was dedicated to LTS version of Blender 2.93 and up to Blender 3.0**
 >
 >It was initially developed for an animated TV series production in 2020 on Blender 2.83.
 It has the features that were needed at the time but it may not be considered as feature complete for a more generic purpose.
 In spite of all our efforts to make it reliable some troubles may occur in use cases we have not faced.